-4 Culturally relevant pedagogy, culturally responsive teaching, culturally sustaining pedagogy, and funds of knowledge are all instructional approaches that affirm children's cultural lives-both family and community-and incorporate this knowledge into the classroom and collectively deem children's lived experiences as assets.
-These practices affirm the diversity that children bring to the classroom, including culture, language, disability, socio-economic status, immigration status, sexual orientation, and gender identity as characteristics that add value and strength to classrooms and communities.
-They include instructional approaches that leverage the cultural and linguistic experiences of children to make learning more relevant and effective.
+&lt;sup>4 Culturally relevant pedagogy, culturally responsive teaching, culturally sustaining pedagogy, and funds of knowledge are all practices that affirm students' cultural lives-both family and community-and incorporate this knowledge into the classroom and collectively deem students' lived experiences as assets.
+These practices affirm the diversity that students bring to the classroom, including culture, language, disability, socioeconomic status, immigration status, sexual orientation, and gender identity as characteristics that add value and strength to classrooms and communities.
+They include instructional approaches that leverage the cultural and linguistic experiences of students to make learning more relevant and effective.